 Many business owners go with a 12 month contract.
 This fits the annual business planning cycle.
 It also insures that you aren’t stuck with a big liquidated damage cancellation fee if your company needs to cancel due to some unforeseen changes..

-Depending on market conditions and your business needs, a longer term contract of 60 months may give you the lowest price.
+Depending on market conditions and your business needs, a longer term contract of 24 months or more may give you the lowest price.
 When the electricity commodity markets are backwardated (meaning wholesale costs for future power are lower than the current cost of power) longer term contracts are more attractive.
 Electricity commodity markets are currently backwardated, and long term plans offer a lower price per kilowatt hour than short term plans.